 The New York Pass may be a convenient way to save on attractions during your 5 days in New York, for which you’d also be getting skip the line access.
 Most of them also come with a Metro Card, which is convenient to move around town.

 New York is an expensive city, so be prepared to pay more than you’d wish for your room.
 Having said so, you’ll have ample choice when it comes to accommodation.
 I have selected a few places to stay that may be good:

-- SUNNY CHELSEA OASIS – A lovely Airbnb perfect for up to 3 guests.
+- SUNNY CHELSEA OASIS – A lovely VRBO perfect for up to 3 guests.

 - PARK TERRACE HOTEL ON BRYANT PARK – Modern rooms in a perfect location.

-The map below allows you to compare hotels and Airbnbs in Manhattan.
+The map below allows you to compare hotels and VRBOs in New York.
 You can click to enlarge it and find a place within your budget range and in your favorite location.

 How to get to New York

 New York has 3 airports that connect it to the rest of the United States and the world.
 For cheap flight deals, check out Skyscanner.

 The best airport to fly to is JFK as it’s the best connected to the city.
 Here’s an overlook on how to get to town from the airport: